Work Camp 10029 GW

 To Police Head Office Klagenfurt

 On February, 19th 1945, Work Camp 10029 GW Waidmannsdorf, demand carrier municipality Klagenfurt, occupied by 295 brit.
 POW’s and Work Camp 11066 GW Hatheyer, occupied by 13 brit.
 POW’s, which are accommodated together in Klagenfurt-Waidmannsdorf, were hit by four direct bomb hits during an air raid.
 In the course of this air raid, Company’s member Schubitz Karl, doing service as a guard, and 3 brit.
-POW’s were killed.
+POW’s were killed (This number should be higher.
+There are at least 5 POWs in the Graves section who were killed on this day.).
 Furthermore, 5 brit.
 POW’s were badly injured and 26 POW’s were lightly injured.
 Four barracks were totally destroyed, 2 barracks were half destroyed and the remaining barracks are not habitable any more.
 Kitchen and theatre hall have been untroubled except some slightly damages.
 Whether Work Camp 10029 GW will persist or not is depending on provision of new accomodations.
 As yet, the demand carrier wasn’t able to comment on this subject.
 Until the problem of habitation is not solved, the POW’s will be accommodated at the Company in the theatre hall in Tessendorf.
 The KIA’s funeral was initiated by the headquarter’s eldest in Klagenfurt.Work Camp 11066 GW soap works Hatheyer, will be, after the demand carrier wasn’t able to create new accommodations, dissolved by Hatheyer’s agreement.
 During the same air raid, also the civic dairy plant was hit.
 In this area, Work Camp 11001 GW, occupied by 27 french POW’s, is located.
 Because of the air pressure, the accomodation has been made uninhabitable.
 The POW’s will be, until the accomodations have been rebuilded, divided on french Work Camps.
 No casualties reported.
 The Work Camp will persist.

 The Company Commander